-Established under the National Blood Authority Act 2003, the National Blood Authority (NBA) Board provides advice to the General Manager about the performance of the NBA’s functions.
-The Board is not a decision making body and has no formal or direct role in the governance or management of the NBA.
-The Board does however, consider key strategic issues facing the NBA.
+The NBA Board is established under the NBA Act with functions that mainly involve consideration of strategic blood sector issues, and advice to the NBA Chief Executive about the discharge of the NBA’s functions.
+The Board is not a decision-making body and has no formal or direct role in the governance or day-to-day management of the NBA.

 - 1 or 2 persons representing the interests of the States and Territories;

 - a person with expertise in public health issues relating to human blood; and